-- The tax burden has been somewhat consistent indicating that not much variation is caused by taxes
+- The tax burden has been somewhat consistent, indicating that taxes cause not much variation

-- Interest burden too has remained almost the same indicating that the company is maintaining a constant capital structure
+- The interest burden to has remained almost the same, indicating that the company is maintaining a constant capital structure

 - We notice that the EBIT margin or operating margins have decreased during the years.
 There is a possibility that operating expenses did increase over the years.

-- Company’s efficiency (assets turnover ratio) too decreased over the years
+- The company’s efficiency (assets turnover ratio) too decreased over the years.

-- The leverage has also remained consistent in line with interest burden again evident by the constant capital structure that the company has maintained
+- The leverage has also remained consistent in line with the interest burden, again evident by the constant capital structure that the company has maintained.

-Thus using a DuPont analysis an analyst will be in a good position to understand as to what exactly drives a company’s ROE given by the breakdown.
+Thus using a DuPont analysis, an analyst will be in a good position to understand what exactly drives a company’s ROE given by the breakdown.

 A 3-factor model is used which is given by